cocoaproductions/cocoaproductions.github.io/linkedit.markdown

 <img src="/images/markdown.png" alt="Editor window with preview on a right showing markdown features" style="width: 535px; height: 386px;">

-<h3>Backlinks</h3>

-Make connections between your notes.
+<h3>Permanent Links</h3>

+Connect your notes, add links and navigate back using backlinks.

-- Each note shows backlinks counter
+• Each note shows backlinks counter
-- List of backlinks is accessible in the Links Inspector window
+• List of backlinks is accessible in the Links Inspector window
-- Rename your notes and move them.
+• Rename your notes and move them.
 LinkEdit will do its best to auto-update your links, but it's not possible in all scenarios

-<h4>Auto-updating Metadata</h4>
+<h4>Auto-updating metadata</h4>

-1. Auto-updating links only can work when you rename your notes with LinkEdit
-2. You can move your notes anytime as long as the names are unique
+1. For linked notes with unique names, you can move them anytime from anywhere, including other apps and Finder
-3. If your note name is not unique, LinkEdit will use the full path to your note and will keep it up-to-date whenever possible.
-This means you can move a note and rename it without breaking a link
+2. If one of the linked notes in your Default Folder has a repeating name, LinkEdit will use the full path to your note and will keep it up-to-date whenever possible.
+This means you can still move and rename your notes, however, this will only work when move or rename operations performed within the LinkEdit
 4. Starting from version 1.2, links metadata is stored as JSON in every Default Folder, inside the `.linkedit` hidden directory.
 For example:
 ```
 ~/Documents/Personal Notes/.linkedit/links.json
 ```
 5. Deleting linked notes will remove the link from the metadata
-6. You can only link to a note within your root folder
+6. You can only link to a note within the Default Folder

-**At this moment LinkEdit backlinks require your root folder to have a unique name.**
-Navigate to the `meta` folder and delete a folder when necessary to prevent metadata mixing between 2 separate root folders AKA "vaults".

 <h3>Sandbox</h3>